longturn/freeciv21/docs/Manuals/Rulesets/Common/unit_type_flags.rst

   other city building defense.

 :strong:`BarbarianOnly`
-  Only barbarians can build this unit.
+  Only :unit:`Barbarians` can build this unit.

 :strong:`Bombarder`
   Can bombard cities.